NateEag/githooks.d/readme.md

 functioning like $PATH does for binaries.
 It defaults to `$GIT_DIR/.git/hooks/:$HOME/.githooks.d`.

-If you need to install hook packages with the same name, the easiest way is to just change one's name.
+If you need to run hook packages with the same name from the same repository, the easiest way is to just change one's name.

-If other hook packages depend on both hook packages, however, that isn't an option.
-Instead, keep them in different paths, and set `$GITHOOKS_PACKAGE_PATH` in `.git/hooks/githooks.conf.sh`.
+If other hook packages use them both as dependencies, that isn't an option.
+Instead, keep them in different paths, and use `$GITHOOKS_PACKAGE_PATH` to control which one is available when.

 Tests
 -----